Goniothalamus tenuifolius: Description

-It is a bush reaching 1.8-2.4 meters in height.
+It is a bush reaching 1.8-2.4 m in height.
 Its young branches are hairless and dark colored.
 Its petioles are 5.1 millimeter long.
-Its slender, membranous, oblong to lance-shaped leaves are 11.4-17.8 by 2.5-4.4 centimeters with short tapering tips and pointed bases.
-Its leaves have 8-11 pairs of secondary veins emanating from their midribs.
+Its slender, membranous, oblong to lance-shaped leaves are 11.4-17.8 by 2.5-4.4 cm with short tapering tips and pointed bases.
+Its leaves have 8–11 pairs of secondary veins emanating from their midribs.
 Its drooping, solitary flowers are born on pedicels in axillary positions.
-The pedicels are 0.9-1.1 centimeters long with 2 basal bracts.
+The pedicels are 0.9–1.1 centimeters long with 2 basal bracts.
 Its membranous, hairless, oval, green sepal are 0.7–1.9 by 0.5–1.5 centimeters with pointed to tapering tips.
 Its flowers have 6 petals in two rows of three.
 The white, lance-shaped, thin, leathery outer petals are 1.0–4.0 by 0.4–1.5 centimeters with tapering tips.
 The outer petals are covered in fine hairs.
 The oval inner petals are 5–14 by 3–8 millimeters with tapering tips.
 The outer petals are covered in fine hairs.
-Its flowers have few narrow, short ovaries, each with 1-2 ovules.
+Its flowers have few narrow, short ovaries, each with 1–2 ovules.
 Its long styles are thicker toward their apex.
 Its funnel-shaped stigma have a toothed edge.
-Its fruiting pedicel are 3-18 millimeters long.
+Its fruiting pedicel are 3–18 millimeters long.
 Its oval fruit 0.7 1-1.3 centimeters long and have persistent calyx.
-Its fruit have 1-2 seeds.
+Its fruit have 1–2 seeds.